TrentM1997/use-virtual-list/README.md

 ## Basic Usage (no third-party library)

-### useVirtuoso is library-agnostic.
+### useVirtualList is library-agnostic.
 It just returns the visible items rendered, a loadMore trigger, and a fullyLoaded flag.
 You can wire it to any scroll trigger.

 #### Example B - Simple scroll trigger
 ```
 // React + TypeScript/TSX

 import { useEffect } from 'react';
+import { useVirtualList } from "../../hooks/useVirtualList";

 const items = Array.from({ length: 80 }, (_, i) => `Item ${i + 1}`);

 export default function Demo() {
-  const { visible, loadMore, fullyLoaded } = useVirtuoso(items, 10);
+  const { visible, loadMore, fullyLoaded } = useVirtualList(items, 10);
    const boundaryRef = useRef<boolean | null>(null);